Digestive health is integral to feeling happy, healthy, and well.

 Probiotics introduce good bacteria to the gut with the help of fiber and resistant starches.
 These curb inflammation and promote regularity — two elements of digestive health related to the colon.

 Apple cider vinegar is also considered probiotic and is included in colon cleanses.
-The enzymes and acids it contains supposedly suppress bad bacteria.
+The enzymes and acids that apple cider vinegar contains supposedly suppress bad bacteria.
 Currently, there are no studies on this.

 Trying some herbal teas may assist digestive health via the colon.